Zequez/logseq-vault/pages/Scarcity Work Talk.md

 			- Distillate your bright principles if you don't have them; and become one bright principle for one month.
 		- Nicole
 			- Offer to your partner do an experiment with 1 week; instead of trying to get time alone you are each choosing what you want to do with your son; find some high level fun to do with your son and take him and do something high level fun with you son.
 This will turn it upside down.
+				- We're both in a victim story about having a son.
+		- Gabriela
+			- Do experiment about burden; take a bag
 	-
 	-